tezbridge/tezbridge-legacy/README.md

 # tezbridge

-tezbridge is the one that allows you to visit the distributed application of tomorrow in your browser and mobile today
+tezbridge is the one that allows you to visit the decentralized application of tomorrow in your browser and mobile today

 ---